-We have prepared the best iPad and iPad Pro for Procreate, considering all those requirements.
+Considering all those requirements, we have prepared the best iPad and iPad Pro for Procreate.
 However, since Procreate is handy and most used by professionals, we’ll focus on this only.
 In addition, if you like one of this iPad, but don’t have that budget, then you can choose EMI options, if available on the product.

 #1.
 12.9-inch iPad Pro (1st Gen, 2nd Gen, 3rd Gen, and 4th Gen(2020 Release))

 |Feature\Models||12.9-inch iPad Pro 4th Gen (2020)||12.9-inch iPad Pro 3rd Gen (2018)||12.9-inch iPad Pro 2nd Gen (2017)||12.9-inch iPad Pro 1st Gen (2015)|

 |Display Size||12.9-inch Liquid Retina Display||12.9-inch Liquid Retina Display||12.9-inch Retina Display||12.9-inch Retina Display|

 |Apple Pencil Support||Apple Pencil 2nd Generation||Apple Pencil 2nd Generation||Apple Pencil 1st Generation||Apple Pencil 1st Generation|

 |Rear Camera||12MP Wide and 10MP Ultra-Wide Camera||12MP Camera||12MP iSight Camera||8MP iSight Camera|

 |Front Camera||7MP TrueDepth Front Camera||7MP TrueDepth Front Camera||7MP FaceTime HD Camera||1.2MP Front Camera|